carrollrobin94/relational-databases-freeCodeCamp-Learning/README.md

-Started the course called Relational Databases From freeCodeCamp Learned the difference between code editors and IDEs code editors edit the code while IDEs help to compile and run the code
+Started the course called Relational Databases From freeCodeCamp, Learned the difference between code editors and IDEs, code editors edit the code while IDEs help to compile and run the code,

 Learned Bash Fundamentals
 such as pwd prints the current working directory, touch creates a file and rm deletes a file